uib/iam-scim/README.md

 has the same ambiguity on what the User objects represents — are they people or are they accounts that belong to people (and other entities).

-Here we declare them to be _accounts_ and we suggest that we might extend our SCIM implementation with _Person_ objects later.
+In this context we declare them to be _accounts_ and we suggest that we might extend our SCIM implementation with _Person_ objects later.
 In this model a person might be the owner of multiple accounts.
 We also consider one of these accounts as this person's primary account.
 The User objects of the primary account will have a